w3f/research/docs/team_members/Andrew.md

 andrew@web3.foundation

-Andrew joined Web3 Foundation in August 2023 as a Researcher who assists in implementation of schemes and protocols in the Polkadot-SDK Substrate framework.He gives lectures and works as an educator for the Polkadot Blockchain Academy.
-Andrews current work has been focused on the implementation and prototyping of the XCMP protocol as well as the latest Threshold Cryptography features of Polkadot.
-His biggest areas of interest in research are Blockchain Bridging protocols, Threshold Cryptography, Elliptic Curves, and Consensus protocols.
+Andrew joined Web3 Foundation as a researcher in August 2023 and has since supported the implementation of schemes and protocols within the Polkadot-SDK Substrate framework.
+His current work focuses on the development and prototyping of the XCMP protocol, along with the latest threshold cryptography features in Polkadot.
+Andrew also lectures and serves as an educator at the Polkadot Blockchain Academy.

-**Short Biography**:
+**Research Areas.** His main research interests include blockchain bridging protocols, threshold cryptography, elliptic curves, and consensus mechanisms.

-Before joining W3F Andrew has worked on W3F grants project Tuxedo as one of the two core designers of the substrate based UTXO framework.
-As well he attended as a student at the first Polkadot Blockchain Academy at Corpus Christi University of Cambridge.
-Since he has been a lecturer and content creator at the Academy since.
-He enjoys time with Family, Friends, Squash and Traveling.
-Favorite programming language Rust.
-Least favorite language C++
+**Short Bio.** Before joining W3F, Andrew worked on the W3F Grants project Tuxedo as one of the two core designers of its Substrate-based UTXO framework.
+He was also a student at the first Polkadot Blockchain Academy, held at Corpus Christi College, University of Cambridge.
+Since then, he has served as a lecturer and content creator at the Academy.
+Outside of work, Andrew enjoys spending time with family and friends, playing squash, and traveling.
+His favorite programming language is Rust; his least favorite is C++.

 **Related Works**